Marketing & Promotions

 - The run dates

 The Powercat mascot will attend all home women's volleyball and men's and women's basketball games and is expected to exhibit sportsmanlike conduct as he/she promotes team spirit.
-Powercat is permitted to travel to the Big West Basketball Tournament, postseason play for women's volleyball and men's and women's basketball, and some "local" away games as determined by athletics administration.
+Powercat is permitted to travel to the West Coast Conference Basketball Tournament, postseason play for women's volleyball and men's and women's basketball, and some "local" away games as determined by athletics administration.

 The purpose of Powercat is to generate support and spirit for intercollegiate athletics teams through crowd enthusiasm and also to provide a developmental experience for students.
 Powercat also attends a number of community and special events through the academic school year.
 It is permissible for a university group to borrow the Powercat Mascot uniform.
 Interested groups must agree and adhere to the rental guidelines.

 The Tiger Dancers and the Powercat mascot attend all home women's volleyball and men's and women's basketball games and are expected to exhibit sportsmanlike conduct as they promote team spirit.
-The Tiger Dancers and mascot are permitted to travel to the Big West Basketball Tournament, postseason play for women's volleyball and men's and women's basketball, and some "local" away games as determined by athletics administration.
+The Tiger Dancers and mascot are permitted to travel to the West Coast Conference Basketball Tournament, postseason play for women's volleyball and men's and women's basketball, and some "local" away games as determined by athletics administration.

 The purpose of the Tiger Dancers is to generate support for intercollegiate athletics teams through crowd enthusiasm and also to provide a developmental experience for students.
 The Tiger Dancers are representatives of the University, its students, faculty, staff, and alumni, and as such are expected to conduct themselves in a manner that upholds the character, tradition, integrity, and spirit of the University.
 The Dance Team Coach is responsible for the Tiger Dancers.
-The Intercollegiate Athletics liaison to the Tiger Dancers is the Director of Athletic Marketing & Promotions.
+The Intercollegiate Athletics liaison to the Tiger Dancers is the Associate Director of Athletics for Marketing & Media.
 The Tiger Dancers are selected without regard to race, national origin, or religion.

 The following requirements must be met to be eligible for a Dance Team position at Pacific.
 Each applicant must: